 After a decade-long sabbatical, Mahima Chaudhary returned to the big screen in 2016 with Bengali thriller, Dark Chocolate, loosely based on the Sheena Bora murder case.

 When Mahima Chaudhry was away from Bollywood, she was busy campaigning for Trinamool Congress for the Siliguri municipal polls in 2015.

 We wish Mahima Chaudhary a very happy birthday and hope to see the actress on-screen soon!

 It's Mahima Chaudhary's birthday today.
 It's been a while since we saw the Pardes actress on the big screen.
-We take a look at the 45-year-old actress' journey on professional as well as her personal life so far, through some rarely seen pictures.
+We take a look at the 46-year-old actress' journey on professional as well as her personal life so far, with some rarely seen pictures.